Contemporary Western: Development

 Beginning in the postwar era, radio dramas such as Tales of the Texas Rangers (1950–1952), with Joel McCrea, a contemporary detective drama set in Texas, featured many of the characteristics of traditional Westerns.
-In this period, Post-Western precursors to the modern neo-Western films began to appear.
+In this period, post-Western precursors to the modern neo-Western films began to appear.
 This includes films such as Nicholas Ray's The Lusty Men (1952) and John Sturges's Bad Day at Black Rock (1955).
 Examples of the modern "first phase" of neo-Westerns include films such as Lonely Are the Brave (1962) and Hud (1963).
 The popularity of the subgenre has been resurgent since the release of Joel and Ethan Coen's No Country for Old Men (2007).

 The subgenre can also be seen in television in shows such as Breaking Bad.
 According to Breaking Bad creator Vince Gilligan, "After the first Breaking Bad episode, it started to dawn on me that we could be making a contemporary Western.
 So you see scenes that are like gunfighters squaring off, like Clint Eastwood and Lee van Cleef—we have Walt and others like that."

-Many so-called "space Westerns" can be classed within the neo-Western genre, as well, particularly if the science fiction elements are of secondary importance to the Western characteristics of the plotlines.
-Some well-known examples include the original TV series Star Trek (1966–1969), the film Mad Max (1979), and the Joss Whedon TV series Firefly (2002).
+Many space Westerns and science fiction Westerns can be classed within the neo-Western genre, particularly if the science fiction elements are of secondary importance to the Western characteristics of the plotlines.
+Some well-known examples include the original TV series Star Trek (1966–1969) and the Joss Whedon film Serenity (2005).
+Other kinds of science fiction Westerns, such as the film Mad Max (1979), have also become popular.